hzhang1902/LinkMoku/README.md

-# cs4341_Proj_1
+# LinkMoku

-Team name: GGboy

-Team members: Haofan Zhang, Ziyang Yu, Yaofeng Wang
+Team: Haofan Zhang, Ziyang Yu, Yaofeng Wang

 This is a minimax algorithm with alpha-beta pruning